PHYS3888/Tutorial_AstroClassification/README.md

 :question::question::question: __Q5:__
 What does your best model predict to be the identity of these two new stars?

+You may wish to look at the time series and Fourier power spectrum of each star to see if you agree with your model's assessment.

 ### :fire::fire::fire::fire::fire::fire: (Optional) A massive feature space
 Our results are pretty impressive from such a simple two-dimensional space of power spectral density-based features.